🇵🇹 Portugal · Banco de Portugal · MiCA CASP

 Portugal — Europe's Most Crypto-Friendly Jurisdiction

 Portugal implemented VASP registration under Decree-Law 102-D/2020, with the Banco de Portugal as the AML supervisory authority.
 The process is pragmatic and less demanding than Germany or France.
-Under MiCA, the Banco de Portugal becomes the CASP authorization authority.
+Under MiCA, the Banco de Portugal becomes the CASP authorisation authority.

 Portugal is attractive due to 21% corporate tax (one of the lower EU rates), the NHR scheme for crypto professionals relocating to Portugal, and a tech-friendly environment in Lisbon.
 Portugal does not tax crypto gains for individual holders who are not professional traders — making it highly attractive for crypto businesses and professionals.